MicrosoftDocs/Advertising-docs/Advertising/bingads-13/ad-insight-service/getbidopportunities.md

 > [!NOTE]
 > This operation is optimized for search campaigns using the manual CPC bid strategy.
-> With the sunset of manual CPC for search campaigns in Q2 calendar year 2021, this operation no longer returns opportunities.
+> With the sunset of manual CPC for search campaigns in April 2021, this operation no longer returns opportunities.

 ## <a name="request"></a>Request Elements
 The *GetBidOpportunitiesRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).